 Almost everything you need to know is in the motherboard manual.

 Flash: The flash is a DOM plugged into the second of the two 40-pin IDE connectors.
-The first connector is actually routed to a 44-pin socket on the bottom of the unit which is hidden under the foot - see photo right.
+The first connector is actually routed via a small adaptor board (which adds the +5V supply) to a 44-pin socket on the bottom of the unit which is hidden under the foot - see photo right.
 I did try plugging a 2.5" drive into this but it didn't work.
-I haven't yet taken the unit far enough apart to find out why not.
-However I could see +5V is routed to the board that's plugged into the 40-pin IDE socket but it doesn't subsequently appear on pins 41 and 42 of the 44-pin connector.
+Subsequently I discovered that the plug on the end of the internal cable hadn't been pushed fully home into the socket in the foot.

 PCI: There is a small riser board carrying a PCI socket so that a small expansion board can be added - such as another ethernet interface, wireless LAN card or USB2.0/USB3.0 interface card.